ucrdatacenter/ucrdatacenter.github.io/apprenticeship2.md

 # Workshop schedule

 Below you can find the workshop schedule between 17–21 June.
 All workshops take place in E-9.
-The timing of workshops with “TBA” time will be discussed with the participants during the first workshop.

 Click on a topic to access the workshop materials.
 Note that the pages are still a work in progress and subject to frequent updates.